Prepare for testing

 The Physical Agility Test

 Part of the assessment for potential Everett Police Officers is whether they meet the minimum physical agility standards established by the Washington State Criminal Justice Commission.
-Passing the physical agility standards is one criteria to start the Basic Law Enforcement Academy.
+Passing the physical agility standards is one

 The Washington State Criminal Justice Commission has provided a series of pointers to help candidates excel at the physical agility portion of their assessment.
 A link to their preparation guide can be found here.